Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 apiGroup: rbac.authorization.k8s.io

 The cert generation, CSR process, and Vault storage are all identical.
-The only difference is scope — a Role only grants permissions within the namespace it's created in, so even if someone has a valid cert, they can't touch anything outside that namespace.
+A Role only grants permissions within the namespace it's created in — valid cert or not, nothing outside that namespace is accessible.

 • Certs handle authentication, RBAC handles authorization — completely independent of each other